 Steps to Take to File a Restraining Order in Pennsylvania Domestic Violence Cases

-Restraining Order in Domestic Violence Cases
+Restraining Order in a Pennsylvania Domestic Violence Case

 If you're facing physical, sexual, or emotional abuse from a spouse, partner, or any other family member, you have the legal right to put an end to it.
-An important step to take to put an end to violence and abuse in your life is to get a restraining order.
+An important step to take to end the violence and abuse in your life is to get a restraining order.
 You have the right to feel safe in your own home.
 If you have been the victim of domestic violence in Pennsylvania, you can file a "protection from abuse" order.

 This civil order can provide you protection from abuse from a family member, parent, sibling, ex-spouse, relative, partner, or person with whom you have a child.
 Anyone who has feared injury or who has suffered physical harm can seek protection.

-For more information, contact the Law Offices of Sheryl R. Rentz, P.C.
+For more information, contact the Law Offices of Sheryl R. Rentz, P.C. at (610) 645-0100.
 We are here to help.